BlockstreamResearch/bip-frost-dkg/README.md

 by assuming that all participants have access to some kind of ideal "reliable broadcast" mechanism, which guarantees that all participants receive the same protocol messages and thereby ensures agreement.
 However, it can be hard or even theoretically impossible to realize a reliable broadcast mechanism depending on the specific scenario, e.g., the guarantees provided by the underlying network, and the minimum number of participants assumed to be honest.

-The two DKG protocols described above work with a similar but slightly weaker abstraction instead.
+The DKG protocols described above work with a similar but slightly weaker abstraction instead.
 They assume that participants have access to an equality check mechanism "Eq", i.e., a mechanism that asserts that the input values provided to it by all participants are equal.